jdaudier/monsterthanks/README.md

 2. Share the link with all your friends
 3. Choose your background
 4. Choose a monster and drag it to the card
-5. Add a message bubble next to your monster
+5. Add a speech bubble next to your monster (double click on the speech bubble to edit it)
 6. Other recipients of the link can come and add their own monster
-7. Save the card when everyone is done with it
-8. Send the link to the recipient (card is locked)
+7. Send the link to the recipient

 ### Client-Side
 * jQuery